AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ![The Pharo system browser.](02-Perceptron/figures/systemBrowser.png){#fig:systemBrowser}

 Right-click on the left-most top list to create a new package, named `NeuralNetwork`.
-This package will contain most of the code we will write in this book.
+This package will contain most of the code we will write in this first part of the book.

 Select the package `NeuralNetwork` you have just created and modify the template in the bottom pane as follows: